 5. Shawnee Indian Mission State Historic Site

 The National Historic Landmark Shawnee Mission, like many other missions, was established as a training school attended by boys and girls from Shawnee, Delaware, and other Indian nations.
-The Shawnee Mission served as an early territorial capitol and supply point on the Santa Fe and Oregon Trails, and a camp for Union soldiers during the Civil War.
+The Shawnee Mission served as an early territorial capital and supply point on the Santa Fe and Oregon Trails, and a camp for Union soldiers during the Civil War.

 6. Battle of Punished Woman's Fork at Battle Canyon